A Mile Long Map At Burning Man 2024

 The Eagle Map of the United States.
 1833.
 Joseph and James Churchman, Philadelphia.
 In: Rudiments of National Knowledge, Presented To The Youth Of The United States, And To Enquiring Foreigners, 1833.

-A couple prominent examples of items from the Rumsey collections available through the DPLA are The Eagle Map of the United States, produced by Joseph and James Churchman, Philadelphia, 1833, (view on the DPLA), and the Map of Lewis and Clark’s Track, Across the Western Portion of North America, produced in 1814 (view on the DPLA).
+A couple of prominent examples of items from the Rumsey collections available through the DPLA are The Eagle Map of the United States, produced by Joseph and James Churchman, Philadelphia, 1833, (view on the DPLA), and the Map of Lewis and Clark’s Track, Across the Western Portion of North America, produced in 1814 (view on the DPLA).
 Other noteworthy items from Rumsey’s collections range from maps found in historic atlases to images of three-dimensional objects such as globes.

 “I am very excited to have my digital library of historical maps added to the DPLA,” Rumsey said.
 “Maps tell stories that complement texts, images, and other resources found in the growing DPLA library.
 And the open content policies of my online library fit perfectly with DPLA’s mission to make cultural resources freely available to all.
 I see DPLA as reinvigorating the role of public libraries in educating children and adults in the digital age.
 I hope that my participation can serve as an example to others with private collections to share them with the public through the DPLA.
 Private collectors have always helped to build libraries and now they can do the same with digital cultural assets.”